 data | any | Required on success.
 Method-specific shape (§6). |

 error.code | string | Required on failure.
-See §7 for the recognized set. |
+Any string you choose — forwarded to the agent.
+See §7. |

 error.status | integer | Optional.
 HTTP-style status the gateway should surface.
 Defaults to the HTTP response status. |